Close

 Active-duty service members and state taxes

-Active-duty service members file state income taxes in their state of legal residence.
+The 2023 Veterans Auto and Education Improvement Act of 2022 allows the active-duty service member and spouse to file state income taxes based on one of three choices: The residence or domicile of the service member, the residence or domicile of the spouse, or the permanent duty station of the service member.
+The service member Leave and Earnings Statement will indicate which state they are claiming as legal resident.
 Military service members are not required to change their legal residence when they move to a new state solely because of military orders; they may maintain their legal residence in a state where they have previously established it.

 Free MilTax Services